 Not only do we have a mutual agreement that messages do not need to be reacted upon instantly, but we also never expect an immediate response from a colleague.

 Considering that real-time chat is highly addictive and contributing to a fast company culture, we have banned chat tools altogether with very few exceptions and focus on asynchronous communication tools and methods in this regard as well.
 We will look at our balance between synchronous and asynchronous communication in more detail later in this blog post.

-Apart from constantly assessing our team members’ workload, we also have a very generous vacation policy and make sure that our e-ployees take time off, including periodic breaks, and use all their holiday allowance.
-Some of our partners have seen great results with an unlimited vacation policy model.
+Apart from constantly assessing our team members’ workload, we also have a very generous vacation policy and make sure that our e-ployees use all their holiday allowance and take time off, including periodic breaks.
+Some of our partners have even seen great results with an unlimited vacation policy model.

 Another major issue that is very likely to affect remote teams is uncertainty.
 Something as simple as a drop in communication between the management and the employee(s) may already result in increased feelings of anxiety.